Casa do Ludo

 Go to the beach!

-You can catch a boat from Olhao to one of the small islands just offshore where the uncrowded white sandy beaches are reportedly some of the best in Portugal.
+Fabulous beaches can be found a short drive away at chic Quinta do Lago and Vale do Lobo.
+Or, for something different head to the fishing town of Olhao to catch the ferry across the lagoon to one of the small islands just offshore where the uncrowded white sandy beaches are reportedly some of the best in Portugal.
 There are beach bars and restaurants available.

 on the banks of the river Guadiana, which forms the border with Spain.
-Explore the twin castles of Castro Marin which were strategically placed to protect the settlement for many centuries.
+Explore the twin castles of Castro Marim which were strategically placed to protect the settlement for many centuries.

 Explore the very local town of Loulé